luis198327/naughts-and-crosses/README.md

 #### Validation
 I used the PEP8online.com validation service to check the validity of my code.

-I used these during and at the end of the project to regularly identify issues.
-Screenshots are as shown for each file:
+I used this during and at the end of the project to regularly identify issues.
+Screenshots is shown with no issues identified with the code:

 ![alt text](https://github.com/luis198327/naughts-and-crosses/blob/main/assets/images/validation-pep8.JPG)